MediaWiki: Groups and restriction of access

 MediaWiki offers flexibility in creating and defining user groups.
 For instance, it would be possible to create an arbitrary "ninja" group that can block users and delete pages, and whose edits are hidden by default in the recent changes log.
 It is also possible to set up a group of "autoconfirmed" users that one becomes a member of after making a certain number of edits and waiting a certain number of days.
 Some groups that are enabled by default are bureaucrats and sysops.
 Bureaucrats have the power to change other users' rights.
 Sysops have power over page protection and deletion and the blocking of users from editing.
 MediaWiki's available controls on editing rights have been deemed sufficient for publishing and maintaining important documents such as a manual of standard operating procedures in a hospital.

-When a page consists only of useless content, there are several ways to remove that content.
-The simplest way, available to all users, is simply to blank the page.
-However, this interferes with page existence detection, unless an extension is installed to treat blanked pages as though they were nonexistent.
-Blanking also leaves the content accessible through the history page, an outcome that, while potentially increasing transparency by allowing non-sysops to easily review the content removal decision for appropriateness, might be unacceptable or even unlawful in some cases.
-Another option is for a sysop to delete the page, and thereby prevent it from being viewed by non-sysops.
-Another level of deletion, called RevisionDelete, can be used by a group (e.g. "Oversighters") to prevent a page from being viewed by non-members of that group.
-It is also possible, using certain extensions, to remove content from being viewed through any of the normal channels on the wiki, or even to completely delete revisions from the database.

 MediaWiki comes with a basic set of features related to restricting access, but its original and ongoing design is driven by functions that largely relate to content, not content segregation.
 As a result, with minimal exceptions (related to specific tools and their related "Special" pages), page access control has never been a high priority in core development and developers have stated that users requiring secure user access and authorization controls should not rely on MediaWiki, since it was never designed for these kinds of situations.
 For instance, it is extremely difficult to create a wiki where only certain users can read and access some pages.
 Here, wiki engines like Foswiki, MoinMoin and Confluence provide more flexibility by supporting advanced security mechanisms like access control lists.